roc-lang/roc/BUILDING_FROM_SOURCE.md

 ### Editor

+The editor is a WIP and not ready yet to replace your favorite editor, although if you want to try it out on nix, read on.
 `cargo run edit` should work from NixOS, if you use a nix-shell from inside another OS, follow the instructions below.

 #### Nvidia GPU